jpco/notcat/README.md

 Notcat can execute arbitrary subcommands when notifications are received and closed via the `--on-notify` and `--on-close` flags, respectively.
 When the last notification is closed, the `--on-empty` subcommand is run after `--on-close`.

+Subcommands are invoked one-at-a-time; if an event (a new notification, closed notification, etc.) occurs during the invocation of a subcommand, that event is queued internally.

 ## Format strings

 Notcat is configurable via format strings (similar to the standard `date` command).
 It accepts any number of format string arguments.